Maritime Transport Act 1994

 You could also call this:

-"Police can arrest sailors who break alcohol rules on ships without warning."
+"Police can arrest sailors who break alcohol rules on ships"

-If you are a seafarer, an enforcement officer can arrest you without a warrant.
-This can happen if the officer thinks you have broken the rules in section 40D or section 40E.
+You can be arrested by an enforcement officer without a warrant if they think you have broken the rules in section 40D or 40E.
 The officer must have a good reason to suspect you have done something wrong.
+They can arrest you if they believe you have committed an offence against these sections.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.